by Vlad Cuc

 The Order was published in the Official Gazette no. 183/23 February 2021, which provides new requirements on the VAT registration in Romania.

 Thus, taxpayers may be required to register for VAT before developing their business operations, if they expect to reach a yearly revenue above EUR 60,000.
-The rule has been maintained for 2022 as well.

 What documents are necessary for VAT registration in Romania?